DawsonInstitute/hts-coils/README.md

 This repository provides a comprehensive optimization framework for high-temperature superconducting (HTS) coils using rare-earth barium copper oxide (REBCO) superconductors.
 The framework addresses critical challenges in fusion energy and antimatter research by enabling systematic design optimization under coupled electromagnetic, thermal, and mechanical constraints.

+**Note**: This repository includes the [warp-bubble-optimizer](https://github.com/DawsonInstitute/warp-bubble-optimizer) as a submodule at `src/warp/optimizer/`.
+The warp-bubble-optimizer repository was transferred from personal ownership (arcticoder) to the DawsonInstitute organization to reflect its role as a dependency for HTS coil optimization work.

 ### Key Features

 - **REBCO Paper Reproduction**: Complete reproduction of results from *"High-Temperature Superconducting REBCO Coil Optimization for Fusion and Antimatter Applications"* with 100% validation success rate